Rosa Jochmann: Ravensbrück

 Ravensbrück concentration camp held approximately 132,000 women and children, 20,000 men and 1,000 "female young people", who came, according to registration data, from more than forty nations.
 Tens of thousands would be murdered or would die from hunger and illness.
 In the camp developed a close practical comradeship and personal friendship with her political soul-mate, the resistance activist (who faced additional dangers because the authorities had classified her as a half-Jew) Erna Raus (later.
 Erna Musik).
 Through the intervention of a fellow inmate, the economist-politician Käthe Leichter, Rosa Jochmann found herself appointed a "block senior" in the so-called "politicals'" block till 1943.
 Appointing inmates to undertake administrative roles gave the camp guards more time for their own priorities.
 The position was one of privilege but also of heightened political risk.
 It could provide opportunities to mediate between inmates and the camp authorities, and Jochmann was sometimes able to get together with others in order to arrange extra food rations or medication in cases of exceptional need.
 Jochmann seems to have managed to find in herself a greater level of physical and mental strength than many.
 But she still had to stand idly by as her friend and political soulmate Käthe Leichter was taken away to Auschwitz to be murdered.

-As block senior she took a particular interest in looking after children in ways that increased their chances of surviving the camp.
+As a block senior, she took a particular interest in looking after children in ways that increased their chances of surviving the camp.
 Testimony to that appeared at the end of her life in the form of numerous written expressions of appreciation from those whom she had helped.
 She also sustained a number of "pen pal" friendships with people she had known at Ravensbrück.
 Darker aspects of her role included the two times she was locked up in the so-called "bunker", the first time for a few weeks and the second time for over six months.
 A fellow inmate, whom other camp survivors would later identify as a "spy", had denounced her to the Nazi paramilitaries in charge.